jatinfoujdar/food-babel-app/README.md

 - Clone the repository
 - Go to the project directory and run : `npm install ` for node module.
-- And to run project : `npm start`  & you're good to go.
+- And to run project : `npm start`
+- Add `Cors` Extention into your browser & you're good to go.